 \subsection{Experimental observations}

-\subsubsection{Bubble-wall interaction at the standoff distance of $\gamma \approx$2.15}
+\subsubsection{Bubble-wall interaction at the standoff distance of $\gamma \approx$2.2}

-Figure \ref{fig:wall2.15} illustrates the general behaviors of bubbles at $\gamma \approx 2.15$ under varying ambient temperatures.
-Here, the standoff parameter $\gamma $, defined as the ratio of the distance $d$ between the bubble center and the lower rigid wall to the maximum radius of the bubble $R_{max}$.
-At relatively low ambient temperature ($T= 25$ and $50^\circ \text{C}$), the bubble expands and contracts almost spherically due to the weak constraint exerted by the wall on the flow, as shown in frames 1-2 of Figure \ref{fig:wall2.15}(a) and (b).
-However, under the Bjerknes force from the wall, a jet directed toward the wall forms during the final stage of bubble collapse.
-As the jet travels downward, the bubble is elongated during its rebound (frames 4-5).
-During the second collapse (frame 6), the bubble is fragmented and becomes interspersed with flocculent impurities, likely originating from the combustion residues of the copper alloy wire.
-Despite the similar general behaviors observed in the two experiments, two noteworthy phenomena emerge.
-First, the increase in temperature weakens the intensity of bubble collapse, resulting in a larger minimum radius at the end of the first cycle, consistent with the behavior observed in a free field.
+Figure \ref{fig:wall2.15} illustrates the general behaviour of bubbles at $\gamma \approx 2.2$ under varying ambient temperatures.
+At relatively low ambient temperatures ($T= 25$ and $50^\circ \text{C}$), the bubble expands (not shown here) and contracts almost spherically due to the weak constraint exerted by the wall, as shown in frames 1-2 of Figure \ref{fig:wall2.15}(a) and (b).
+However, under the secondary Bjerknes force from the wall, a jet directed toward the wall forms during the final stage of bubble collapse.
+As the jet travels downward, the bubble is elongated during the rebound phase (frames 4-5).
+During the second collapse (frame 6), the bubble is fragmented and becomes mixed with flocculent impurities, likely originating from the combustion residues of the copper alloy wire.
+Despite the similar general behaviours observed in the two experiments, two noteworthy observations emerge.
+First, the increase in temperature weakens the intensity of bubble collapse, resulting in a larger minimum radius at the end of the first cycle, consistent with the behaviour observed in a free field.
 Second, as the ambient temperature increases from 23 to 50 $^\circ \text{C}$, the jet velocity decreases from 185 m/s to 131 m/s.